Beat the Wattle: Turkey Neck Surgery and Minimally-Invasive Alternatives

 Bearing those words in mind, here are three of the most popular and effective non-invasive procedures for treating excess skin and fat under the chin.

 People who are seeking to turn back the clock without going under the knife might want to consider laser treatments, which are minimally-invasive, non-surgical treatments that immediately begin to stimulate collagen production.
-Collagen, as you might already know, reduces saggy skin and fills in lines and wrinkles.
+Collagen, as you may already know, reduces saggy skin and fills in lines and wrinkles.

 There are several types of lasers on the market, and the cost often varies depending on the type of laser the physician uses for the treatment.
-While not a permanent fix, nothing really is, and going the laser route is a significantly cheaper alternative than surgery.
+While not a permanent fix, nothing really is, and going the laser route is a significantly cheaper option than surgery.

 At each session, which lasts about 15 minutes, patients receive an average of 12-20 injections of the drug, with some requiring as many as 50 injections per session.
 Most people will require at least two sessions, scheduled one month apart, although others could require up to six sessions to see maximum results.

-“Kybella has been shown to produce excellent results in the young patient with good skin who has an isolated subcutaneous fat pad under the chin,” says Dr. Chung.
+“Kybella has been shown to produce excellent results in the young patient with good skin who has an isolated subcutaneous fat pad under the chin,” says Chung.
 “As you get older the neck fat collects in a layer below the muscles, thus becoming inaccessible to Kybella injections.”
 In such cases, multiple injection sessions with many needle pokes each are required.

-On the up side there are no major side effects with Kybella, although patients may experience some swelling, bruising and general irritation around the injection sites.
+On the up side, there are no major side effects with Kybella, although patients may experience some swelling, bruising, and general irritation around the injection sites.
 As with any cosmetic procedure, patients should schedule a consultation with a physician to determine if they are a good candidate for this treatment.

-Although some physicians may run Kybella specials every now and again, patients can expect a single session to cost them about $1,500 in most regions of the United States.
+Although some doctors may run Kybella specials every now and again, patients can expect a single session to cost them about $1,500 in most regions of the United States.
 The results are permanent, although patients will obviously continue to age at their normal rate.

 Something worth noting about Kybella is that it’s the first, and currently only, FDA-approved drug to attack neck fat.
-That said, patients shouldn’t get their hopes up about using Kybella as a poor man’s liposuction to help flush fat from other areas of the body, as it only really works on small areas.
+That said, patients shouldn’t get their hopes up about using Kybella as a poor man’s liposuction to help flush fat from other areas of the body, as it only works on small areas.

-Although relatively new, Ultherapy is the only FDA approved non-invasive treatment to actually lift skin.
+Although relatively new, Ultherapy is the only FDA-approved non-invasive treatment to actually lift skin.
 Practitioners use ultrasound imaging, enabling them to see the layers of tissue targeted during the treatment.

 The procedure uses sound energy – ultrasound – which is a different process than lasers that use light energy.
 Ultrasound stimulates collagen production, which in turn significantly lifts the tissue under the neck.
-No fillers are required with Ultherapy either; after the procedure is completed the body utilizes its own natural collagen-building process.
+No fillers are required with Ultherapy either, and after the procedure is completed the body utilizes its own natural collagen-building process.

 The Ultherapy procedure takes approximately 60-90 minutes to complete and there is no down time required.
 Patients who choose this method of neck lift will need to be patient, though.
-Even if some results are immediate, the full results only become evident 2-3 months after the initial procedure – although most patients only require one treatment.
+Even if some results are immediate, the full results only become evident two to three months after the initial procedure – although most patients only require one treatment.
 Each person’s individual aging process is the primary determinant with respect to how long the results last.